The Foundry

 the blueprints are on the table

 Quilltap is open source.
-The repository lives at github.com/foundry-9/quilltap.
+The Foundry lives at github.com/foundry-9/quilltap-server (renamed in 4.1 when the desktop application moved to its own carriage house at foundry-9/quilltap-shell).
 The plugin SDK is published to npm.
 The theme development kit includes a Storybook preset.
 The API is documented.
 The help files ship with every installation.
 The Foundryman does not build things to keep them to himself—he builds things because building things is what he does, and open blueprints mean other people can build on top of them.

 There is no Quilltap cloud, no analytics telemetry, no training pipeline consuming your conversations.
 This is not a philosophical stance masquerading as a feature.
 It is the architecture itself.
 The Foundryman built a machine that runs on your machine, stores its data on your machine, and connects to the providers you choose.
 Everything else follows from that decision.